xealea/Mydotfiles/README.md

     *) exec $DEFAULTSESSION ;;
 esac
 ```
-> note if any exec command for bspwm ( double ) like in bellow .xinitrc have exec bspwm or dbus-launch bspwm you can delete and managed in above code and if your cursor being weird you can added this code in .xinitrc
+> note if any exec command for bspwm ( double ) like in bellow .xinitrc have exec bspwm or dbus-launch bspwm you can delete and managed in above code

-    xsetroot -cursor_name left_ptr &

 ------------------------------